 For women, the general advice is to dress like a woman lawyer.
 Unfortunately, advice for women lawyers is all over the place.
 Best bets are conservative pantsuits, low-heeled shoes, minimal jewelry, and light (or no) makeup.
 The law firm of Cohen & Jaffe has a useful summary on what to wear to court for their male and female clients.

-That’s all well and good, but it’s important to think strategically in litigation.
+That’s all well and good, but it’s important to think strategically in litigation, even when it involves how to dress for court.
 Bias against self-represented litigants is real, but it can be used to one’s advantage like any other bias.
 Remember the low expectations facing Susan Boyle’s first audition on Britain’s Got Talent?
 Did you see the response when she flew past them?
 That’s the experience you want in court.

 So I don’t wear a suit to speak with a judge.
 I dress for court like Joe or Jane Sixpack on the way to or from work, or on a lunch break.
 Of course I’m neat and conservative in my dress, but I do everything I can to subtly remind the judge I’m not a lawyer.
 And then I start saying things like compulsory joinder and res ipsa loquitur and watch the judge’s lip hit the floor.
 When your dress lowers expectations, it’s easy to surpass them.